 Obviously, with physical weight comes decent keyboard feel but consider that gig where the lift has broken and you’re playing on the fourteenth floor.
 If you want a great keyboard that is going to sit at home, then weight isn’t really an issue – but then I’d go for something more substantial like a Clavinova or one of the great Kawai CN range or Roland LX range.

-And before we move on, please take a moment to view some of the best-selling digital pianos currently on sale on Amazon, and see how well they stack up to the Roland FP-50.
+And before we move on, please take a moment to view some of the best-selling digital pianos currently on sale online, and see how well they stack up to the Roland FP-50.

 Play and Feel